Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/choose-multilingual-plugin.md

 To choose a plugin, have a rough idea on how your site will look like.
-In my case, my site would definitely have pages offered in multiple languages, and it would be great if visitors can view the page in another language with one click like on Wikipedia.
+In my case, my site would definitely have pages offered in multiple languages, and it would be great if visitors can view the page in another language with one click, like on Wikipedia.
 Some pages, however, would be only available in a single language; in this case, my site should either don't show links to other languages, which is also similar to Wikipedia, or display a message after visitors click on a language link showing that translation is not provided.